sin-diesel/LBackup/README.md

 <src> - the directory to be copied, <dest> - the backup directory, <links_type> - information about links.
 Use `-H` not to be dereferenced and `-L` for dereferencing
 `-H` behavour is set by default if no other option is present.

+Please send all ideas and bug reports to sidelnikov.si.001@gmail.com